 Below a waterfall, seen from above.
 Rocks under the water and surrounding it, the rest a small creek going further.
 Gorges du verdon with kids

-The small waterfall from above
+The small waterfall as seen from above.

-We had a nice walk through the woods, along a creek.
+We had a nice hike through the woods, along a creek.
 The waterfall itself was small.
 You can get upclose, both looking down and up to the waterfall.
 On our way to the waterfall we spotted several small salamanders.

 In the middle is Yuri walking.
 You see him from behind.
 He's walking on a forest sand path.
 He's surrounded by trees and scrubs.

-Yuri walking in the woods
+Yuri walking in the woods.

 Grass path on the left.
 Scrubs and trees in the below part.
 On the right is a green mountain visible.
 Above blue clear sky.

-View during the walk to the waterfall
+View during the hike to the waterfall.

 Parking is on the campsite itself.
 We wore sandals, which was not so great, since it’s a gravel path you’re walking on.
 I hate gravel in my shoes.
 You have to bring your own water.